-Anthony Bogues Lyn Crost Professor of Social Sciences and Critical Theory, Africana Studies.
+Anthony Bogues Lyn Crost Professor of Social Sciences and Critical Theory.
 Director of the Center for the Study of Slavery and Justice.
 Specializations: Caribbean Studies.

-Anani Dzidzienyo Associate Professor of Africana Studies and Portuguese & Brazilian Studies.
-Specializations: Afro-Brazilians and the Brazilian polity; Racial dimensions of Brazil’s relations with Africa.
+Anani Dzidzienyo Associate Professor of Africana Studies and Portuguese and Brazilian Studies.
+Specializations: Afro-Brazilians and the Brazilian polity, racial dimensions of Brazil’s relations with Africa.

-Leticia Alvarado Assistant Professor, American Studies.
-Her current book project explores the political contours of Latino abject aesthetic strategies.
+Leticia Alvarado Assistant Professor of American Studies.
+Specializations: Political contours of Latino abject aesthetic strategies.

-Ralph Rodríguez Associate Professor, American Studies, Ethnic Studies, and English.
+Ralph Rodríguez Associate Professor of American Studies, Ethnic Studies, and English.
 Director of Graduate Studies.
-Specializations: Latina/o lit. and culture; Graphic novels/comic books; Queer theory; Race and ethnicity.
+Specializations: Latina/o lit. and culture, graphic novels and comic books, queer theory, race and ethnicity.

-Matthew Gutmann Professor of Anthropology, Director of BIARI, Interim Director of Latin American and Caribbean Studies.
-Specializations: Gender/sexuality, health, politics, ethnicity, militarism; Mexico, Latina/os in U.S.
+Matthew Gutmann Professor of Anthropology.
+Director of BIARI.
+Specializations: Gender/sexuality, health, politics, ethnicity, militarism, Mexico, Latina/os in the US.

 Dwight Heath, Emeritus Professor Emeritus of Antropology.
 Specializations: Anthropology of alcohol abuse.

-Stephen Houston Dupee Family Professor of Social Science and Professor of Anthropology and Archaeology, Director of Early Cultures.
+Stephen Houston Dupee Family Professor of Social Science.
+Professor of Anthropology and Archaeology.
+Director of Early Cultures.
 Specializations: Mesoamerican culture, history, cultural anthropology, Mesoamerican and Mayan art.

 Jessaca Leinaweaver Vartan Gregorian Associate Professor of Anthropology.
-Specializations: Transnational migration, adoption, and child agency in Peru.
+Specializations: Transnational migration, adoption, child agency in Peru.

 Andrew Scherer Assistant Professor of Anthropology and Archaeology.
 Specializations: Archeology of Mesoamerica.